lintonmack/course/week10/lesson1_part9.md

 ## Test - `usersControllers.login` creates a session

-1. Add a new test to `User.test.js` called `login static creates a session`.
+1. Add a new test to `User.test.js` called `login controller creates a session`.

 2. Inside the callback, create `req` and `res` objects and add `req.body`, `req.body.emailAddress` and `req.body.password`, as you did in the previous test.

 3. To store our sessions with `client-sessions`, we store our session data on `req.user`.
 We're going to store the user's email address.
 Add a `user` property to your `req` object, and assign to it an empty object literal.

-4. Call `User.register` and pass in `user` as the first argument, and an anonymous function as the second argument (its callback function).
+4. Call `User.register` and pass in `req.body` as the first argument, and an anonymous function as the second argument (its callback function).

-5. Inside the callback function, call `User.login` and pass `req`, `res` as the first two arguments and an anonymous function as a third argument.
+5. Inside the callback function, call `usersControllers.login` and pass `req`, `res` as the first two arguments and an anonymous function as a third argument.

-6. Inside the `User.login` callback, expect `req.user.session` not to be undefined.
+6. Inside the `usersControllers.login` callback, expect `req.user.session` not to be undefined.
 Then call `done()`.

 ***
 :bulb: